 Housing accounts for the largest share of spending in retirement for most seniors.
 In fact, according to the Center for Retirement Research, downsizing a $250,000 house for a $150,000 house puts cash in your pocket and frees up roughly $3,250 a year in taxes and upkeep.

 In addition to the financial drain, a big house can also take a toll.
-Cleaning, yardwork and maintenance take time and energy.
+Cleaning, yard work, and maintenance take time and energy.
 Downsizing your home can be the first step to a minimal and stream-lined life that frees-up time and saves money.
 You can save thousands of dollars a year in taxes, utility costs and insurance by downsizing.
 Not to mention, that’s all money you could invest in retirement.

+Strategizing your retirement portfolio for retirement is an important step in managing retirement wealth.
 Many investors choose to keep the bulk of their financial portfolios in equities, but the reality is that your retirement money relies largely on the years just prior to retirement.
 Consider dialing-down equities to half or less of your portfolio as you near retirement as being more conservative during this time is important to mitigate risk.

-Common advice for retirees is to withdraw 4 percent of savings the first year of retirement and then adjust for inflation.
-Economists warn that because of low yields, that’s too agressive today and that a 2.9 percent withdrawal gives you a 90 percent chance of a 50 percent stock / 50 percent bond portfolio lasting 30 years.
+Common advice for retirees is to withdraw 4 percent of savings in the first year of retirement and then adjust for inflation.
+Economists warn that because of low yields, that’s too aggressive today and that a 2.9 percent withdrawal gives you a 90 percent chance of a 50 percent stock / 50 percent bond portfolio lasting 30 years.
 Adjust according to your unique situation with the help of a financial planner or wealth manager, but remember that it’s important to protect your capital by spending less in bad market years.

 Once you’ve maxed out your IRAs and 401(k)s, consider taxable accounts for the most tax-efficient investments in your mix.
 Talk to your wealth manager or financial advisor about index and buy-and-hold equity funds that trade infrequently and generate few capital gains distributions.